 - Global Postdoctoral Fellowships are open to European nationals or long-term residents who wish to engage in R&I projects with organisations outside EU Member States and Horizon Europe Associated Countries.
 These fellowships require an outgoing phase of minimum 12 and maximum 24 months in a non-associated Third Country, and a mandatory 12-month return phase to a host organisation based in an EU Member State or a Horizon Europe Associated Country.

 Specific eligibility conditions apply to MSCA Postdoctoral Fellowships in the research areas covered by the Euratom Research and Training Programme 2021-2025.

-- March 2022 (second half ): Notification of call results to applicants
+- February 2023 (second half): Notification of call results to applicants (to be confirmed)

-- May 2022: Grant agreement signature for successful projects (TBC)
+- April 2023: Grant agreement signature for successful projects (to be confirmed)

 How to apply